msatul1305/Linux/India/people.md

                     trekking,
                     fishing, and nature walks.
                   - The river is also significant in local folklore and is associated with various myths and legends.
+              - Eichstätt
+                  - Eichstätt is a town in Bavaria, Germany, known for its historical significance and cultural heritage.
+                  - It is home to various architectural landmarks, including the Eichstätt Cathedral and the Willibald sburg
+                    Castle.
+                  - Eichstätt has a rich history dating back to the Roman era and is known for its vibrant cultural scene.
+              - Chamundi Temple
+                  - The Chamundi Temple is a Hindu temple located on Chamundi Hill in Mysore, Karnataka, India.
+                  - It is dedicated to the goddess Chamundi, a fierce form of the goddess Durga, and is an important pilgrimage site for devotees.
+                  - The temple is known for its intricate architecture, vibrant festivals, and panoramic views of the city of Mysore.
+              - Krishnasagar Dam
+                  - The Krishnasagar Dam, also known as the Krishna Raja Sagara Dam, is a masonry dam located in Karnataka,
+                    India.
+                  - It was built across the Kaveri River and serves as a major source of irrigation and drinking water for the surrounding regions.
+                  - The dam is also known for its scenic beauty and is a popular tourist destination, with the nearby Brindavan
+                    Gardens attracting visitors for their musical fountain shows and lush greenery.
+              - Kolar Gold Mines
+                  - The Kolar Gold Mines are a group of gold mines located in the Kolar district of Karnataka, India.
+                  - They were once among the deepest and most productive gold mines in the world, with mining operations dating back to the late 19th century.
+                  - The mines have a rich history and have contributed significantly to India's gold production over the years.
+                  - However, due to declining gold reserves and economic viability, the mines were closed in 2001.
               -
     - Swami Vivekananda
         - Complete Works of Swami Vivekananda